vitodeploy/docs/introduction/configuration.md

 After installation, You will see a `.env` file in the root of the project.
 It is a normal Laravel env file which you can modify some of them.

+If you are using the Docker version, you need to update the environment variables of your container.

 ## Email

 To enable Vito to send you emails, You need to configure your mail server.
 Modify the following on the `.env` file